 At LGM Family Law our Brisbane Divorce Lawyers and North Brisbane Divorce Lawyers are aware that our clients are concerned about controlling legal fees, particularly where they may not have a great deal in liquid assets.
 You may call us on 07 3506 3651 for complimentary advice as to how we will assist you in controlling legal fees when you instruct us to assist you to resolve your family law issues.

-As experienced family lawyers and divorce lawyers, our team Brisbane Divorce Lawyers and North Brisbane Divorce Lawyers will ensure that you are fully aware of your current legal costs and future legal costs.
+Our experienced family lawyers and divorce lawyers will ensure that you are fully aware of your current legal costs and future legal costs.
 When you engage with us we will provide you with a Cost Agreement specifying how you will be charged and on what basis, whether your matter is about family law property settlement, divorce, a parenting plan, parenting order or any other family law matter.
 Throughout your matter, we will provide updated fee estimates as your matter progresses and for some services, we are also fixed fee family lawyers, giving you the tools for controlling legal fees.

 In order to assist you in controlling legal fees, our Brisbane Divorce Lawyers and North Brisbane Divorce Lawyers at LGM Family Law provide you with the following tips for controlling legal fees:

 - Reply promptly to your divorce lawyer or family lawyer and don’t have them have to chase you up;